MindRove/NaviFlame/README.md

 The Unity application is designed to visualize the gestures detected by the `naviFlame` system.
 It connects to the same socket used for data transmission and provides a real-time display of the gestures as 3D animations.

 ### Running the Unity Application
-1. Navigate to the `UnityExecutable/` folder.
-2. Run the `.exe` file provided.
+1. Decompress the zip file into a folder of your choice (e.g., naviFlame_unity_visualizer/).
+2. Inside the decompressed folder, locate the naviFlame_visualizer.exe file and run it to start the Unity application.
-3. Ensure that the naviFlame application is running and actively sending data to the socket.
+3. Ensure that the Unity application is run prior to the  naviFlame.
+The visualizer will automatically connect to the socket and display the gestures real-time.

-### Integration Details
-The naviFlame project sends predictions via a socket connection (default: localhost:8052).
-The Unity application listens on the same socket to receive gesture predictions and render visual outputs in real time.
-Ensure both applications are running simultaneously.

 ---
 ## Contact